nyu-devops/lab-ansible/README.md

 ### Using Dry Run mode

-You can also run the playbooks in _Dry Run_ mode to check what would be changing if you atually ran it.
+You can also run the playbooks in _Dry Run_ mode to check what would be changing if you actually ran it.
 You would use the `--check` flag to do this:

     ansible-playbook playbook.yaml --check